Emerald vs Peridot

 Emerald has been highly prized and sought after throughout history, with evidence of it being traded as early as 4000BC.
 It is the birthstone of May, the stone of the zodiac sign Cancer, is often associated with Ireland (although it is not found there naturally) and is said to open the heart.

 Emerald jewellery is greatly desired because of its value, beauty and rarity.
-It can be highly priced, sometimes even more so than diamond jewellery.
-It’s often set in yellow gold rings, such as in this interesting Art Deco two row emerald ring.
+It can be highly-priced, sometimes even more so than diamond jewellery.
+It’s often set in yellow gold rings, such as in this glowing Emerald and Pear Cut Diamond Ring.

 Because peridot is a much less valuable gemstone, it is often found in pieces of much lower quality and value than emerald jewellery.
 Peridot stones might be set in sterling silver or as opposed to emerald which will usually be set in high carat gold or platinum.